-Make certain your business or organisation is ready for Brexit.
-We will carry out an audit of your business and make the necessary recommendations based on the perceived outcome for businesses after the triggering of Article 50 on 29th March 2017 and ensure that your business is ready to grasp the opportunities in 2019.
+Make certain your business or organisation is ready for Trade on the global stage.
+I will carry out an assessment of your business and make the necessary recommendations and ensure that your business is ready to grasp the opportunities in 2021.

 - (IP) Intellectual Property